 Even as recently as December 2020, the path forward has evolved, with the passage of the American Innovation & Manufacturing (AIM) Act.
 This legislation grants the federal government the authority to phase down the production and consumption of HFCs in a manner consistent with the Kigali Amendment and Montreal Protocol.

 The industry faces the ongoing challenge of preparing for these changing regulations.
-See how experts responded to a regulation readiness survey and how Emerson is prepared to offer resources in support:
+See how experts responded to a regulation readiness survey and how Copeland is prepared to offer resources in support:

 To download a PDF of this infographic, click here.

-For more information specific to these regulations, visit Emerson’s regulatory site.
+For more information specific to these regulations, visit Copeland’s regulatory site.